 digital pulse interval modulation (DPIM).

-The use of Far-UV light has the additional benefit of greater security as compared to the use of radio waves.
-Specifically, the Far-UV frequencies are ideal for secure, indoor environments because the light cannot leave the building.
+The use of Far-UVC light has the additional benefit of greater security as compared to the use of radio waves.
+Specifically, the Far-UVC frequencies are ideal for secure, indoor environments because the light cannot leave the building.
 Walls are opaque to light, and thus block escape.
 Modern windows include UV-blocking films to reduce UV exposure from the sun.
-These same films filter out the spectrum of light used by the disclosed system, preventing devices outside the building from “overhearing” the transmissions.
+These same films and normal non-quartz glass impurities filter out the solar-blind spectrum of Far-UVC light used by the disclosed system, preventing devices outside the building from “overhearing” the transmissions.

-Additionally, even outdoor environments are secure.
-Far-UV light drops off quickly, thus transmission distance is short.
-This reduces the ability of a third-party to sit away from the transmission site and receive data.
+Additionally, even outdoor environments are more secure.
+The Far-UV-C light used in the embodiment of germicidal communications drops off quickly as it begins to interact with ambient atmospheric conditions, thus transmission distance is short.
+This reduces the ability of a third-arty to sit away from the transmission site and receive data beyond this distance.
 The synergy of this system is the combination of data communication with sterilization because the Far-UV band of light acts to sterilize the air and surfaces against microbes.

 The efficacy of the sterilization effect is governed by two key parameters: wavelength and total UV exposure — referred to as UV dose or fluence.
-Wavelengths below 230nm are highly effective for sterilization because the photons are readily absorbed by nucleic acids and proteins, which results in photochemical damage to both biomolecule types.
-Thus, there are two pathways to inactivation of microorganisms and viruses.
+Wavelengths below 230nm are highly effective for sterilization because the photons are readily absorbed by nucleic acids and proteins inside nano-sized bioagents, which results in photochemical damage to both biomolecule types.
+Thus, there are two pathways to the inactivation of microorganisms and viruses.

 To accomplish this combination of data transmission and sanitization, hardware is required.
 Specifically, in the preferred embodiment the light source is a solid-state, Far-UV light-emitting diode (LED) to emit Far-UV light encoded with data.